CS 76.11 Commercial Drone Imaging

 Students who fail to attend the first class meeting may be dropped by the instructor.

 You may take this class P/NP.
 You must decide before the deadline, and add the option online in your student portal or file the P/NP form with Admissions.
 With a grade of C or better, you will get P.

 You must file for the P/NP option by the deadline given above.
 Once you decide to go for P/NP, you cannot change back to a letter grade.

 The instructor will post announcements on the “Instructor Announcements” page in Canvas throughout the semester.
 Canvas notifies students according to their preferred Notification Preferences.
 Be sure to turn on Canvas announcements in your student portal in order to receive these announcements immediately after they are made.

 All assignments are due when specified, unless other instructions are given.
-A late submission will receive a 50% penalty.
+A late submission will receive up to a 50% penalty.
 Submissions more than one week late are not accepted without prior arrangement.

 There will be online midterm and final exams.
 The material comes from the class lectures and supplemental materials.
 If any exam is missed, a zero will be recorded as the score.
 It is your responsibility to take the exams by the due date.

 Click the “Grades” link in Canvas to keep track of your grades.
 I grade about once a week and post grades and comments in the Canvas gradebook.

 If taking Pass/No Pass you need at least 70% of the total class points and complete the midterm exam and the final exam to pass the class.

 Students who register in SRJC classes are required to abide by the SRJC Student Conduct Standards.
 Violation of the Standards is basis for referral to the Vice President of Student Services or dismissal from class or from the College.
 See the Student Conduct page.